Research at Cleveland State University

 Occupational safety.
 Caregivers may injure themselves while providing care to patients due to incorrect movements, such as bend and turns.
 In fact, this is a major reason for work-related injuries for nursing assistants working in nursing homes.

 Over the past several years, I have been collaborating with Dr. Reinthal and Dr. Espy in School of Health Science on a project related to realtime motion assessment for rehabilitation exercises using the Microsoft Kinect sensor.
 In this project, we introduced a kinematic rule based approach to assessing the quality of the execution rehabilitation exercises.
-My students and I developed a Kinect-based rehabilitation exercise monitoring and guidance system.
+I developed a Kinect-based rehabilitation exercise monitoring and guidance system.
 The system has been used in a number of human trials and obtained moderately good result that showed that the system helped patients to adhere to the requirements better.
 We are currently investigating the integration of kinematic modeling with fuzzy inference so that we could catch the clinician's requirements in greater detail and provide easily understood categorical feedback to the patient.

 Our projects in this area have been funded by the Ohio Bureau of Workers Compensation, two CSU FRD awards, and several Undergraduate Summer Research awards.